Godofdrakes/WeaponPalettes/README.md

 # Weapon Palettes

 A mod for Outward to enable per-weapon quickslots.
-I like the idea of multiple quickslot bars but really don't want to have to cucle between quickslot bars mid-combat so I built something more intuitive.
+I like the idea of multiple quickslot bars but really don't want to have to cycle between quickslot bars mid-combat so I built something more intuitive.
 This mod will automatically switch quickslot bars based on your currently equipped weapons.

 # Install